jinjiaKarl/CS-E4160/web_server/README.md

 # The private key file contains both the private key and the public key.
 You can extract your public key from your private key file
 openssl rsa -in apache.key -pubout -out apache_public.key
 # show the content of the private key
-openssl rsa -text -in ca.key -noout
+openssl rsa -text -in apache.key -noout

 # generate a certificate signing request (CSR)
 openssl req -new -key apache.key -out apache.csr